agg23/openfpga-pcengine/README.md

 # PC Engine for Analogue Pocket

 Ported from the core originally developed by [Gregory Estrade](https://github.com/Torlus/FPGAPCE) and heavily modified by [@srg320](https://github.com/srg320) and [@greyrogue](https://github.com/greyrogue).
-Core icon by [spiritualized1997](https://github.com/spiritualized1997).
+Core icon based on TG-16 icon by [spiritualized1997](https://github.com/spiritualized1997).
 Latest upstream available at https://github.com/MiSTer-devel/TurboGrafx16_MiSTer

 Please report any issues encountered to this repo.
 Most likely any problems are a result of my port, not the original core.
 Issues will be upstreamed as necessary.